 First, search Prisma Cloud for the same container or image to determine if assets appear as expected in Prisma Cloud.
 If assets do not appear as expected in Prisma Cloud, then you can adjust your Prisma scan settings to run more frequently.

 Additionally, note that by default Prisma Cloud only present image vulnerabilities for those images which have been used by recent containers.
 You can disable this behavior, but it is recommended that you keep it enabled.

-Next, if the expected containers and images appear in Prisma Cloud but not in Kenna, a fresh connector run may be needed.
+Next, if the expected containers and images appear in Prisma Cloud but not in Cisco Vulnerability Management, a fresh connector run may be needed.